muxiayi/IE-510-project/README.md

 # an example of kaggle application
-I am tryinng to apply different algorithms to solve real world problems provided by Kaggle
+Tryinng to apply different algorithms to solve real world problems provided by Kaggle Aiming at finding the most suitable algorithm to provide predictions by applying several methods, namely, gradient descent method, gradient descent with momentum(including heavy ball method and Nesterov’s method), decomposition-type methods(stochastic gradient descent), quasiNewton algorithm(BFGS method) and BB (Barzilai-Borwein) Method (including LBB method and SBB method).

 in this example, the database got from: https://www.kaggle.com/uciml/breast-cancer-wisconsin-data/data